Are you looking to automate tests with Selenium but can’t get the correct version of ChromeDriver? You’re not alone.

 Frequently Asked Questions (FAQs)

-- Check Your Chrome Browser Version: Go to Chrome browser’s help section and check version.
-Update version if using older one.
+- Check Your Chrome Browser Version: Go to the Chrome browser’s help section and check the version.
+Update the version if using an older one.

 - Update ChromeDriver in Your Project: Update the latest downloaded Chrome driver executable file in your project.